Hey, you see the latest media take on Bush's trip out to the renewable energy lab today.

 We have people who got to stop blaming and depending on the government.

-So they are admitting that liberalism failed.
+So they are admitting that liberalism failed and liberalism fails.

 Clarkson said the preference in public housing should be given to occupants who verify an intention to work.